git-truck/git-truck/README.md

 | `--invalidate-cache` |                    bypass analyzer cache manually                     |         -          |
 | `--headless`         |       run the program without opening the browser                     |         -          |

+> [!CAUTION]
-**Note:** Using `--invalidate-cache` will cause the analyzer to run every time the client talks to the server.
+> Using `--invalidate-cache` will cause the analyzer to run every time the client talks to the server.
+This can be very slow if working with large repositories.

 ### [Configuration](#configuration)